- 1 The Procedure

 One out of every nine women gets breast cancer.
 Treatment of breast cancer includes either removing part of the breast tissue (Lumpectomy), or the entire breast (Mastectomy).
 In order to restore body form, womanhood, and self-confidence, some women opt to have breast reconstruction with breast implants.
 In this circumstance, first a breast expander, which is like a breast implant, is placed in the breast pocket, and is then gradually inflated to several times the size of the original breast with saline over a period of several weeks.
 Once the chest wall skin has stretched or "expanded," the breast expander is removed and a permanent breast implant (saline or silicone) is placed in its place.
 At that time, or later, the nipple/ areolar complex is created.

-To Replace Existing Breast Implants for Cosmetic or Reconstructive Reasons.
+Replace Existing Breast Implants

 Those who have already had breast implants in the past might need to have them replaced.
 The reasons are as follows: